seock04/Uncertainty-Handler/Talk matters/Game Stop - Battle between Retail Investor vs Hedge Fund Company.md

 # Questions
+* Are you retail investor?
+* Do you think retail investor does not have enough information to understand the fundermental of the company and invest like investing firm now?
-* How do you think will this battle end?
+* How do you want this battle end?
 * How do you think it will be remembered later in the future?
-*

 # References
 * CNBC 차마스 짧은 인터뷰 - https://www.youtube.com/watch?v=wgYZk9Mc804
 * CNBC 차마스 긴 인터뷰 - https://www.youtube.com/watch?v=ZZ_w5QAzmvY
 * 레딧의 Wallstreetbets - https://www.reddit.com/r/wallstreetbets/